docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 ---
-title : Using Vagrant for Ansible roles
+title: Using Vagrant for Ansible roles
+updated_at: 2014-04-22
 categories:
  - sysadmin
-tags :
+tags:
  - ansible
  - vagrant
 ---